 Gender Neutral Recruitment Guidelines

-- increase the number of women in leadership and in male-dominated industries.
+Gender-neutral recruitment means ignoring the gender of applicants when hiring to reduce bias and increase the number of women in leadership and male-dominated fields.

 Paid Parental Leave